centomila/F13-F24-With-CapsLock-AHK-v2/Readme.md

 # Centomila's F13-F24 with CapsLock

 Centomila's F13-F24 with CapsLock is a simple but useful AutoHotkey v2 (AHK2) script that enhances the functionality of the Caps Lock key.
 When Caps Lock is enabled, the `F1`-`F12` keys are remapped to `F13`-`F24`.

+While this can be done in less of 20 lines of code, I wanted to created a script that cover many Autohotkey functionality that often are asked on the official Autohotkey Forum, Reddit and Stackoverflow communities.
+I tried to comment the script as much as possible without being too verbose.

-This script also demonstrates examples of hotkeys, Caps Lock usage, systray menu, message box, and dynamic systray icon changes.
+This script demonstrates examples of
+- Hotkeys with HotIf
+- String concatenation
+- Switch cases
+- Caps Lock usage
+- Customized systray menu
+- Use of message boxes (_MsgBox_)
+- Dynamic systray icon changes
+- ToolTip text with absolute positioning in the right bottom corner
+- Separate AHK files (_#include_)
+- Installation of file from the compiled EXE (_FileInstall_)
+- OS Language detection

 ## Description